 - For instalment payers, any outstanding amount not received on or before the due date of the instalment will incur interest from the date the rate or charge was due.

-- For non-instalment payers, any outstanding balance as at 15 February 2017 will be charged interest from the date on which each missed instalment was due, as if the ratepayer had opted to pay their rates in instalments.
+- For non-instalment payers, any outstanding balance as at 15 February each year will be charged interest from the date on which each missed instalment was due, as if the ratepayer had opted to pay their rates in instalments.